 Photo by Mahwash Rahman

 Sarwar's first novel, Black Wings was published in 2004 (Alhamra Publishing, Pakistan), and her essays, poems and short stories have appeared in publications including And The World Changed (Feminist Press, New York), The News on Sunday, The New York Times’ Sunday Magazine and Callaloo.
 She has also created a series of video collages that have been screened in Pakistan, India, Egypt and the US.
-In an attempt to document the multiple realities she inhabits - writer, artist, mother, activist, dual citizen - Sarwar maintains a blog, where she posts images, videos and words.
+In an attempt to document the multiple realities she inhabits - writer, artist, mother, activist, trans-national - Sarwar maintains a blog, where she posts images, videos and words.

 Currently, Sarwar is developing a non-fiction narrative entitled What Is Home? that she started in 2012 while doing a two-year residency at the University of Houston's Cynthia Woods Mitchell Center for the Arts.
 In 2014-15, through a Mid-America Arts Alliance Artist Innovation grant, Sarwar expanded her What Is Home? project into a multidisciplinary arts production, the first phase of which culminated on May 9, 2015.
 To follow her project, please click here.